-(William) Henry Takatsu was born on 1927 in Haney, BC (now Maple Ridge) the second youngest of seven siblings to parents, Shunsuke and Tatsu Takatsu (nee Mitsuhashi),who were originally from Narita, Chiba Prefecture, Japan.
+(William) Henry Takatsu was born on 1927 in Haney, BC (now Maple Ridge) the second youngest of seven siblings to parents (strawberry and vegetable farmers), Shunsuke and Tatsu Takatsu (nee Mitsuhashi), who were originally from Narita, Chiba Prefecture, Japan.
 During the Federal government internment, his family was relocated to the Franco-Manitoban community of La Rochelle, MB in April 13, 1942 to work on the sugar beet farms to help fill labour shortages.
-The Takatsu family were befriended by the Catellier family and eventually resettled in Winnipeg, MB in 1947.
+The Takatsu family were befriended by the Roy and Catellier families and eventually resettled in Winnipeg, MB in 1947.
 During this time, he worked for a logging company in Vermillion Bay, ON from 1944-1946 as a part-time kitchen helper.

-In addition, he was moonlighting, designing, renovating and providing architectural drafting services for private home owners and for residential builders, Robert Leslie, Fuji Builders, and Ed Boldt to name a few.
-During 1970s, he was proprietor of Coral Glade aquarium supplies which was operated from his home.
+In addition, he was moonlighting, designing, renovating and providing architectural drafting services for private home owners and for residential builders, Robert Leslie, Fuji Builders and Ed Boldt to name a few.
+During 1970s, he was proprietor of Coral Glade aquarium supplies which was operated from his home in East Elmwood, Winnipeg.

 He retired in 1991 and passed away in 1995.